 SURF TECHNIQUE: THE POP UP

-A new feature on the Swell website; every few weeks Swell will bring you a new “how to surf” tutorial on various surfing techniques that are useful when you are learning how to surf.
-It is not meant as a replacement for going on a learn to surf holiday (like we at Swell offer) but rather as a reference with visuals to make learning easier.
+Here is a “how to surf” tutorial on various surfing techniques which are vital when you are learning how to surf.
+It is not meant as a replacement for going on a learn to surf holiday (like those we offer at Swell) but rather as a reference with visuals to make learning easier.

 About Swell Surf Camp

-We offer luxury surf holiday experiences for people who want to learn how to surf in the Caribbean.
-We focus on a structured approach in our surf lessons that are taught by ISA qualified surfing instructors.
+We offer luxury surf holiday experiences for people who want to learn how to surf in warm, Caribbean water.
+We focus on a structured approach in our surf lessons, taught by ISA qualified surfing instructors.